 \section{Abstract}

-One among the possible realizations of non-Hermitian systems is based on open quantum systems by omitting quantum jump terms in the master equation.
-This is a good approximation at short time when the effect of quantum jumps are ignorable.
-In this paper, by treating the quantum jumps as a perturbation, we examine the effect of the quantum jumps on the non-Hermitian system.
-For this purpose, we first derive an effective Hamiltonian on the basis of the master equation to describe the dynamics of open quantum systems, then expand the system state up to the first and second order in the quantum jumps.
+One among the possible realizations of non-Hermitian systems is based on open quantum systems by omitting quantum jumping terms in the master equation.
+This is a good approximation at short times where the effects of quantum jumps can be ignored.
+However, the jumps can affect the long time dynamics of the system, motivating us to take the jumps into account in these studies.
+In this paper, by treating the quantum jumps as perturbations, we examine the effect of the quantum jumps on the non-Hermitian system.
+For this purpose, we first derive an effective Hamiltonian to describe the dynamics of the open quantum system based on the master equation, then expand the eigenstates and eigenenergies up to the first and second order in the quantum jumps.
 Finally, we apply our theory to a dissipative two-level system and dissipative fermionic superfluids.
-The effect of quantum jump on the dynamics of the two-level system and the nonequilibrium phase transition of the fermionic superfluids is demonstrated and discussed.
+The effect of quantum jump on the dynamics and the nonequilibrium phase transition is demonstrated and discussed.